29 September, 2010

 And with the best will in the world, forever having to find diplomatic ways of communicating

 — Actually, you didn't fail the promotion interview just because you're a Spade, Winston.
 You failed because you're a chippy Spade who sees a racial slur in every interaction.
-You failed because you would be more trouble than you're worth.
+You failed because you would be more trouble than you're worth.or

 — I'm sorry that HR have valued your Indian degree at equivalent to one A-level, Sanjay.
-Fact is, they quite genuinely don't rate your "BA" from the Dirtpur Academy of Applied Tantric Yoga, Karmic Homœopathy and Accountancy all that highly.
+Fact is, they quite genuinely don't rate your "BA" from the Dirtpur Academy of Applied Tantric Yoga, Karmic Homœopathy and Accountancy all that highly.does tend to lose its sparkle after a while.

 Even by the 1970s and 1980s, the race card as a weapon had come to be viewed as an entitlement for ethnic minorities much as the Whitley quota* was, and possibly still is, for staff of all shades in the UK civil service.
 I have had conversations with colleagues of colour (obviously not people in my own management hierarchy) who have openly boasted of their intention to deploy the race card in order to get their way.